mofaizal/Azure-Terraform/README.md

-# Azure Terraform Three Tire architecture deployment pattern
+# Azure Terraform Three Tier architecture deployment pattern

 This repository contains the terraform script.
 This script is set of deployment artifacts using terraform scripts which form a 3-tier architecture template to make it simple an orchestration engine (infrastructure as code).
 It allows you to deploy an example 3 tier architecture infrastructure environment (Level 0) and workload environments capable of hosting VM (Level 1).
-Pattern – Three Tire architecture deployment using terraform
+Pattern – Three Tier architecture deployment using terraform

-## Three Tire architecture deployment given below diagram provide detail representation of the terraform script outcome
+## Three Tier architecture deployment given below diagram provide detail representation of the terraform script outcome

 #### Architecture
 ![alt text](https://github.com/mofaizal/Azure-Terraform/blob/master/images/image002.png)